 A Proper Chair

 If you’re at home, you’re probably used to lounging on the couch or just using a plain old kitchen chair when you’re on your computer or laptop.
 These are not great for work, as they promote improper posture by giving little to no support for your back and neck.
-Poor posture can lead to neck pain, back problems, and even slowed digestion.
+A leading Brisbane physio has told us that poor posture can lead to neck pain and back problems, which can have serious health implications if not corrected or treated.
 You don’t want to encounter these when you need to be alert and chipper for work.
 As such, you’ll need an ergonomic chair.

 A Furmax ergonomic mesh chair is a comfortable yet affordable choice at just under $70.
 It has a thick, padded seat and a curved back that supports your spine nicely.
 You’re going to be sitting the whole day, so you may as well make sure your back and legs stay comfortable and healthy.